ChampionZA/LoadsheddingNotifier/README.md

 It was designed to open the website that shows the status and the times of loadshedding and automaticly read the status and fill in the locational data on the web form on the site to display the times that need to be extracted.
 It then checks this collected data and prints out the time until the powercut in the terminal, but if the status shows that there is no active loadshedding at the moment it will do nothing and wait a while before checking the website again.

 For filling in web forms `selenium` was used
+For selecting the location from the dropdown `pynput` was used `lxml` and `requests` where both used in web scraping

 ### Reasoning:

 The reason I decided to make a form of audible notification was because there have been many times where I just haven't been by my phone to see the schedule or it is out of battery and I continue to use my devices as usual not knowing that Eskom has enounced that loadshedding it taking place soon.
-Unknowingly I continue to work or play and find myself caught in the dark losing all the data that I didn't save and worrying if the more fragile computers like the Rasperry Pi will even be able to boot again due to corruption.
-I knew I needed a final project so I decided to have the Pi run all time constantly checking and telling me when the powers about to go out.
+Unknowingly, I continue to work or play and find myself caught in the dark losing all the data that I didn't save and worrying if the more fragile computers like the Rasperry Pi will even be able to boot again due to corruption.
+I knew I needed a final project so I decided to have the Pi run all the time constantly checking and telling me when the powers about to go out.

 `This should be seen as code text`